priyatam/brush/README.md

     npm install

-Create an alias:
+Create an alias (gulp doesn't identitify coffeescript builds):

     alias gulp='gulp --require coffee-script/register'

-If you have an Amazon S3 account, create a `.aws.json` key file in the root (see `gulp publish`).
-Ensure that you add this to `.gitignore`.
+If you have an Amazon S3 account, create a `.aws.json` key file in the root (see `gulp publish`). *Don't forget* to ignore this file in git, by adding it to `.gitignore`.

   {
     "key": "",